Ruby Holler

-Ruby Holler (2002) is a low fantasy novel for children by the American writer Sharon Creech, published by HarperCollins in 2002.
-It features adolescent orphan twins who are "trouble" and an eccentric older couple who adopt them and take them back to live in "magical" Ruby Holler (hollow).
+Ruby Holler (2002) is a novel for children by the American writer Sharon Creech, published by HarperCollins in 2002.
+It features adolescent orphan twins who are "trouble" and an eccentric older couple who adopt them and take them back to live in Ruby Holler (hollow).

 Creech won the annual Carnegie Medal from the British librarians, recognizing the year's best children's book published in the U.K. (Bloomsbury Children's Books).
 In a retrospective citation, the librarians call it "a beautifully written story about love and trust and how the strength and goodness of human beings can overcome all the odds".
 Creech was the first American winner of the British award and the first person to win both the American Newbery Medal (Walk Two Moons, 1994) and the British Carnegie.

 Plot

 The story starts in the Boxton Creek Home, an 'orphanage' run by the Trepids - a strict and dishonest husband and wife.
 An imaginative thirteen-year-old boy named Dallas and his sassy and bold twin sister Florida have been living in the Home for a long time, often punished for breaking rules that the Trepids post all over the house.
 Over the years, the twins have been adopted many times and quickly returned to their Home.
 Because of this, they have been named the "trouble twins."
 They have a plan to run away and take a train to a destination far from Boxton.

 Outside of Boxton, on a plot of land called Ruby Holler, Tiller and Sairy Morey, a very old couple whose children have grown up and moved away, are discussing their plans for a new adventure.
 The two decide to foster children, and they adopt Dallas and Florida.
 Although Sairy, a very kind and trusting old lady, is excited about having children at Ruby Holler again, Tiller - a "crotchety old boot" - is doubtful.
 The twins enjoy the freedom and adventure they find in the holler, but they're still suspicious and think that Tiller and Sairy will mistreat them the way others have - although their suspicions soon prove false.
 Tiller and Sairy tell Dallas and Florida they have been planning separate trips, and they want the twins to come: Dallas with Sairy to explore an island, and Florida with Tiller on a rafting trip.
 All four are uneasy about a separation from their life-long partner, but they don't speak about this.
 Tiller and Sairy use their "understone funds," underground savings that they've kept for years, to pay for their travels.